cavebutter/datagen/README.md

 db_generator.py creates multiple tables for a sample database of customers, employees, products, categories, and sales transactions.

-db_inserter.py takes all of the data files created in db_generator and creates a single MySQL script that will create and populate a MySQL database.
+create_mysql.py takes all of the data files created in db_generator and creates and populates a MySQL database.
+Hard configured for 'localhost', root, root - but prompts can change the configuration.

 Data in the data directory mostly comes from data.world.